lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 - Maximize the returned value of actions
 - Minimize the impact of risk associated with those actions

-(Oh hey, "calculating risk and acting decisively")
+(See? "calculating risk and acting decisively")

 From personal experience, it's easy to slowly and poorly commit to a course of action, only to eventually realize that you have effectively nothing to show for it.
 Similarly, following a course of action without considering the risks can introduce a multitude of failure points, such as running out of resources, a forced shift of priorities, or ultimately wasted effort.

-To shift from theory to the specifics of Learning Log, my **action** is to log and prioritize my development learning and notes for the **objective** of obtaining employment in a new career field (web development).
+To shift from theory to the specifics of Learning Log, my **action** is to log and prioritize my development learning and notes for the **objective** of self-empowerment to create and build tools and resources to help people, as well as to grow my career.
 {: #my-objective}

-This objective has a nebulous external time limit.
-Additionally, the sooner the objective is achieved, the sooner my personal learning efforts will be aligned with my career, and I can spend an exponential amount of time learning the material and developing my skills.

-(For the record, web learning has also been for personal enjoyment and self-actualization, but that's a difficult target to measure and therefore more of a bonus in the context of this discussion.)
+(For the record, web learning has also been for personal enjoyment, but that's a difficult target to measure and therefore more of a bonus in the context of this discussion.)

 ### Risks in Planning Learning